Dan-95/Capital-BikeShare/README.md

 windspeed_0.3:      -7157.522811
 workingday:            74.151903
 yr:                  1946.245367
+4. The R square is 0.84
-4. More details please check the code
+5. More details please check the code